AĈ = "bad quality, uselessness, without value".

 You can also make an IG-verb from a phrase with a preposition:

-en (la) domo → endomigi = to move into the house
+en (la) domo → endomigi = to make something go into the house

 - Kiam komencis pluvi, ŝi rapide endomigis la infanojn. - When it started to rain, she quickly got the children into the house.

-sen vesto (without clothes) → senvestigi = remove the clothes from someone, undress someone
+sen vesto (without clothes) → senvestigi = to make someone become without clothes; to remove the clothes from someone, undress someone